2lag/edit/README.md

 - - wnd_func.cpp/h
 - - source.cpp
 - globalize window size and previous window size, then change all sizes to those and pos's to call to_pos_point ( avoids recomputation/recalling )
+- run profiler and optimize more
-- (void)XXX all functions with ignored return values
+- (void)XXX all functions with ignored return values, add checks for important ret values in all files, concat to local log w/ date & time if error is before text editor is working, or if text editor is not working
 - plan functionality for :
 - - Tools
 - - - Find